Pellet grills are versatile machines that can not only smoke a rack of ribs but also sear a steak.

-The best temperature for searing meat on pellet grills is 450°F, which is usually the “High” setting on Traeger pellet grills.
+The best temperature for searing meat on pellet grills is 450°F, which is usually the “High” setting.
 To create sear marks, preheat the pellet grill for 10 minutes and brush the grill grates clean before placing the meat on the grill.
 Allow the meat to sear for 2 to 3 minutes on each side.

 So searing meat is a great way to give your meat that finishing touch before taking it off the grill.

 Although 450°F is the best temperature for searing meat, there is a temperature range of 300°F to 500°F that will still create grill marks from searing.

 Depending on the recipe or your preferred cooking temperature, you may want grill your food at a different temperature from 450°F.